top of page

 Click on the video link below and then check my short interpretation underneath:*

-*Themes of sexual abuse, viewer discretion advised
+Themes of sexual abuse; viewer discretion advised.

-Watch closely as Rev Eli first mentions the abandonment, DDL very subtly hangs his head in shame almost in slow motion as tears start to form in his eyes, this is a man who does not bow to anyone.
-And yet, here he is, forcing the words, “I am a sinner” out of his gritted teeth like he’s chewing gravel.
+You can see DDL's face contorting with suppressed resentment as he struggles to hide his desire to be anywhere else.
+When Rev Eli first mentions abandonment, DDL subtly hangs his head in shame.
+Tears form in his eyes; this is a man who does not bow to anyone.
+Yet, here he is, forcing out the words, “I am a sinner,” through gritted teeth, as if chewing gravel.

-Moment of appreciation:
+Moment of Appreciation:

-(Prior Preparation Prevents Piss Poor Performance)
+(Prior Preparation Prevents Piss Poor Performance).

 Then the slaps!